HowardHan99/codesignbot/docs/PROJECT_ARCHITECTURE.md

 3. Implement static class with clear method signatures
 4. Use existing error handling patterns and logging

+### Extending Agent Memory

+1. Define memory structure with appropriate type and tags
+2. Use `AgentMemoryService.storeMemory()` method for persistence
+3. Retrieve memories using type-based or semantic search methods
+4. Consider adding custom metadata for filtering capabilities

 ### Modifying Existing Features

 1. Understand the current implementation thoroughly